 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognized in accordance with PAS 39 either in profit or loss or a charge to other comprehensive income.
-If the contingent consideration is classified as equity, it shall not be remeasured until it is finally settled within equity.
+Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognized in accordance with PAS 39 either in profit or loss or as a charge to other comprehensive income.
+If the contingent consideration is classified as equity, it shall not be remeasured.
+Subsequent settlement is accounted for within equity.
+In instances where the contingent consideration does not fall within the scope of PAS 39, it is measured in accordance with the appropriate PFRS.